Trump calls Georgia governor to pressure him for help overturning Biden’s win in the state

-Hours before he is scheduled to hold a rally in Georgia on behalf of the state’s two GOP senators, Trump pressed Kemp to call a special session of the state legislature to get lawmakers to override the results and appoint electors that would back him, according to a person familiar with the conversation.
+Hours before he was scheduled to hold a rally in Georgia on behalf of the state’s two GOP senators, Trump pressed Kemp to call a special session of the state legislature to get lawmakers to override the results and appoint electors that would back him, according to a person familiar with the conversation who spoke on the condition of anonymity to describe the private call.
 He also asked the governor to demand an audit of signatures on mail ballots, something Kemp has previously noted he has no power to do.

 Kemp declined the entreaty from Trump, according to the person.